Social Media is Killing the Individual

 By following these trends, perfecting different looks and memorizing facts about what certain groups like or dislike, these apps have effectively trained us to consume information at high rates and move on quickly as soon as something better comes along.
 This has given a new meaning to the phrase “in one ear and out the other.”

-As Generation Z, we have had access to these platforms and devices through our adolescence, and because of this, a large portion of our personalities is based on the content we consume.
-We have learned to associate our identity with “aesthetics” and material items rather than interests, personality traits and more.
+As Generation Z, we have had access to these platforms and devices through our adolescence, and because of this, a large portion of our personalities are based on the content we have consumed.
+We have learned to associate our identity with “aesthetics” and material items rather than interests, experience and more.

 Of course, social media is not all bad.

-Niche groups have connected globally and found other people who like similar things.
+Niche groups have connected globally and found members who like similar things.
 This has allowed us to form communities regardless of distance or accessibility.
-Social media has also allowed for the mass spread of performative activism.

 Living in a fast-paced and stressful environment perpetuated by the constant need to consume content, it can be easy to give into micro-trends.
-Keep in mind that the next time you do your nightly scroll or start your next Instagram post, you are not just a concept made real based on the products you consume.
+As you scroll through your feed or compose your next Instagram post, remember: you are more than a concept shaped by the products you consume.